 For the next 20 or so minutes, the traffic stop proceeds like any other, just viewed from the chest-level perspective of Officer Bezzubenko.

-“Do you mind if I see a license and insurance and proof of insurance please?” he continues.
+“Do you mind if I see a license and registration and proof of insurance please?” he continues.

 Footage of the interaction is the first released by Wrangell’s police department from their new body-worn cameras.
 KSTK requested the footage on June 17 through a public records request.
 It was delivered eight days later.